RichardEssery/FSM/README.md

     ./FSM.exe < nlst.txt

 where `nlst.txt` is a text file containing five namelists; `nlst_CdP_0506.txt` gives an example to run FSM for the winter of 2005-2006 at Col de Porte ([Morin et al. 2011](#Morin)).
-All of the namelists have to be present in the same order as in the example, but any or all of the namelist variables liste din the tables below can be omitted; defaults are then used.
+All of the namelists have to be present in the same order as in the example, but any or all of the namelist variables listed in the tables below can be omitted; defaults are then used.

+The executable runs a single configuration of FSM, but a Python script is provided to run an ensemble of simulations.
+For example

+    python FSMens.py nlst_CdP_0506.txt

+will run all configurations of FSM and write output files tagged with the binary configuration numbers to directory `output`.

 ### Driving data

 Meteorological driving data are read from a text file named in namelist `&drive`.
 A driving data file has 12 columns containing the variables listed in the table below.
 Each row of the file corresponds with a timestep.
-Driving data for the Col de Porte example are given in file `data/met-CdP_0506.txt`.
+Driving data for the Col de Porte example are given in file `data/met_CdP_0506.txt`.

 | Variable | Units  | Description       |
 |----------|--------|-------------------|